onqtam/headjack/docs/why/COMPLETED_CHAPTERS.md

 the matrix - in the top 10

+What if we all answered [these questions](https://civilizationemerging.com/dharma-inquiry/) and aggregated the results?

 top 10 crowdsourced list: meaning crysis, >A PICTURE OF THE EARTH< , etc.

 top10 papers: